 Which Companies Hire Equity Research Analysts?

-As discussed in the previous headings, an equity research analyst could find a job in buy-side and sell-side firms including KPOs.
+As discussed in the previous headings, an equity research analyst could find a job in buy-side and sell-side firms, including KPOs.

-Few companies that hire equity research analysts are:
+Few companies that hire them:

 - Insurance firms